git-chris/Portofolio/README.md

 Also visited www.csstutorial.net

-I hope i am not violating any "rules" of the project by using a carousel and not three separate "boxes" as in the mockup.
+I hope i am not violating any rules of the project by using a carousel and not three separate "boxes" as in the mockup.
 I had big trouble getting the carousel element in my HTML(jquey or faulty bootstrap.min.js)